ruuda/blog/posts/a-reasonable-configuration-language.md

 date: 2024-02-04
 lang: en-US
 minutes: ??
-synopsis: I was fed up with the poor opportunities for abstraction in the configuration formats of the infrastructure tools I use.
-Although there exist many configuration languages already, those were not invented here, so I wrote my own.
+synopsis: I was fed up with the poor opportunities for abstraction in configuration formats.
+The many configuration languages that exist already were not invented here, so I wrote my own, at first just for fun.
+But then it became useful.
 run-in: About six months ago
 ---

 About six months ago, I was fed up with it.
-The particular _it_ was HCL — Hashicorp Configuration Language — but that was only the trigger, it was hardly the only offender.
+The particular _it_ was HCL — Hashicorp Configuration Language — but that was just the trigger, it was hardly the only offender.
 The issue I was struggling with that day was to define six cloud storage buckets in Terraform.